adaltas/node-nikita-docs/src/md/usages/local_remote.md

 If the ssh property is a configuration object, the options used to initialize the SSH connection are the one of the [ssh2] package as well as the one of the [ssh2-connect] package.

-Note that the [ssh2-connect] package will also camelize on property pass in underscore form.
+Note that the [ssh2-connect] package will automatically convert the properties from snake case to camel case.

 The [ssh2] options: